-Greek ferry crews debate extending two-day strike over pay
+Greek island ferries back to work after crews end strike

-ATHENS, Greece (AP) — Greek island ferries are tied up in port for a second day because of a strike by crews, whose main union is debating whether to extend the walkout for another day in pursuit of salary increases.

-The strike, set to end Wednesday morning, has left tens of thousands of travelers and islanders stranded, since most islands have no air link with the mainland.
+ATHENS, Greece (AP) — Greek ferry crews have ended a strike that left tens of thousands of travelers and islanders stranded for more than a day.

-The PNO union will debate prolonging the strike later Tuesday.
-PNO is pressing for a 5-percent pay increase after an eight-year freeze because of Greece’s debt crisis.
+The main seamen’s union, PNO, decided Tuesday to return to work immediately, after ferry operators offered them a 2-percent pay increase after an eight-year freeze because of Greece’s debt crisis.

-Ferry operators have offered a 2-percent pay hike over the next 15 months.
-Their association has warned that the strike would have an adverse effect on tourism — a key source of revenue for Greece’s economy.
+That means that ferries will start sailing as soon as possible, instead of after 6 a.m.
+(0300 GMT) Wednesday when the strike had originally been due to end.

 Most Read Business Stories